X

 Paper doll used in Shinto purification rites.

-Misogi is the act of becoming clean by removing dirt and impurities from the body.
+Misogi is becoming clean by removing dirt and impurities from the body.
 Specifically, to purify oneself, one bathes in water to wash and cleanse the body.

-It refers to voluntarily taking a bath or being dashed with a cascade of water.
-Thus, misogi is “voluntarily shaving off”.
+It refers to voluntarily bathing or being dashed with a cascade of water.
+Thus, misogi is “voluntarily shaving off.”

-The word “misogi” has the meaning of “I have gone through a painful process of purging myself,” or “I have offered you what I have to offer, so please forgive me.
+The word “misogi” means “I have gone through a painful process of purging myself” or “I have offered you what I have to offer, so please forgive me.”

-Purification, on the other hand, is to purify one’s mind of impurity and pray to God to prevent bad things from befalling one.
+Purification, conversely, is purifying one’s mind of impurity and praying to God to prevent bad things from befalling one.

 This differs from misogi in that it is “altruistic”.
 An example of this is the Shinto prayers (prayer of congratulation) recited by a Shinto priest when you visit a shrine.